EduardoAC/eduardo-cv-frontend-web/content/posts/channeling-failure-into-success-mentoring-lessons-for-engineers.md

 image: "/images/blog/channeling-failure-into-success-mentoring-lessong-for-engineers.webp"
 ---

-Yesterday, I had the pleasure of recording my first-ever podcast at [The Señor Developer](https://www.youtube.com/@NeciuDan) with [Dan Neciu](https://neciudan.dev/), where we talked about many exciting things—especially a topic very close to my heart: engineering mentoring.
+Yesterday, I had the pleasure of recording my first-ever podcast at [The Señor Developer](https://www.youtube.com/@NeciuDan) with [Dan Neciu](https://neciudan.dev/), where we talked about many exciting things, especially a topic very close to my heart: engineering mentoring.
 The video will be released soon, so make sure to subscribe to his channel so you don't miss it.

 Despite my excitement to be there, I left with a familiar but awful internal feeling: **"I could have done better."** Have you ever felt this way?
 If so, then you can relate.
 I keep thinking...
 Eduardo, you have done meetups, conference speaking, and presenting for years, and on top of all that, mentored dozens of engineers both inside and outside of your job for years.
 How could you have missed saying this?
 Why didn't I say that instead?
 Why couldn't I have articulated that idea more clearly?
 Why did I miss the perfect opportunity to make a point?